 Response to Stipulations

-Responses to the IRB's requests for modifications are typically reviewed within 1-2 weeks.
-However, the turnaround time for responses varies significantly depending on:
+The turnaround time for responses to the IRB's requests for modifications varies significantly depending on:

 - the inclusion of a cover letter that summarizing the responses, item by item.
 (Example cover letter)